SilentBob69/double-take-go-reborn/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct for Double-Take-Go-Reborn

+_English version followed by German translation / Deutsche Übersetzung folgt nach der englischen Version_

 ## Our Pledge